 Stop the slaughter: NO free trade with South American beef!

 South America's remaining forests and savannas could soon be cleared for vast cattle herds – all in the name of free trade.
-An agreement with the Mercosur states would flood the European market with cheap beef and in turn open the South American market for European cars.
+An agreement with the Mercosur states would flood the European market with cheap beef and drive further rainforest destruction in Bolsonaro's Brazil.
 Please say NO to free trade with Mercosur.Call to action

 To: the European Commission and the governments of the Member States